HARDHOUND

 Hard Format celebrates brilliant music-related design.
 It doesn’t set out to provide anything like a canon of classic work, instead it’s a personal perspective published with the hope that it will provide inspiration and remind you of how wonderful such design really is.

-We’d like to thank all the wonderful labels and artists who have contributed their work for display here on Hard Format.
+Thank you to all the wonderful labels and artists who have contributed their work for display here on Hard Format.
 If you’d like to get your work seen on the site, please visit the contact page for details.
+Heartfelt thanks to all the designers and musicians who produce such imaginative, enthralling work.
+Support them by buying their work.

-All the best, Colin and Justin.
+All the best, Colin.

 PS for a little more background, read an interview with Colin on the Eye magazine blog.